 Inguinal hernia repair, inguinal herniorrhaphy, and open hernia repair are various names for the surgery that corrects this condition.
 During the procedure, your surgeon pushes the bulging tissues back into the abdomen while stitching and reinforcing the portion of the abdominal wall containing the defect.

 Surgery isn’t always necessary, but hernias generally don’t improve without it.
 In some cases, an untreated hernia can become life-threatening.
 While there are some side effects and risks associated with surgery, most people have positive results.

-Inguinal hernia can be diagnosed by physical exam.
-Their cause is not always known, but hernias could be the result of weak spots in the abdominal wall.
-Weaknesses can be due to congenital defects (present at birth) or formed later in life.
-Some risk factors for inguinal hernia include:
+Doctors perform a physical exam to diagnose an inguinal hernia.
+The cause isn’t always known, but hernias could be the result of weak spots in the abdominal wall.
+Weaknesses can be due to defects present at birth or formed later in life.

 If you have any of these symptoms, contact your doctor immediately.
 This is a life-threatening condition requiring emergency surgery.